 Repeat this process with the remaining chocolate almond mixture, leaving space between each cluster (you should end up with approximately 12 clusters).

-Almond Chocolate Clusters Recipe
+Chocolate Almond Clusters With Sea Salt Recipe

 Equipment